About

 My work explores Arts-based Methods in HCI, with a focus on drawing, (visual) storytelling and dance.
 I am interested in arts as an embodied way of knowing and meaning-making from ideation to dissemination, for the researcher and the researched during the whole design and research process.
 As a new lens on what we can easily put into words, as a way to express what is 'only' on the tip of our tongue and as a way to make seen and heard things we cannot express otherwise.

-I currently work as a Consultant and as a Visiting Researcher at Open Lab, Newcastle University, where I previously was an Innovation Fellow researching 'Ageless Digital Citizens' at the Centre for Digital Citizens.
+I am also a Visiting Researcher at Open Lab, Newcastle University (UK), where I work on 'Digital Citizens x AI' to explore local authorities' concepts of digital citizens and their visions for the future of AI-supported service provision.
+This is a continuation of my work as an Innovation Fellow researching 'Ageless Digital Citizens' at the Centre for Digital Citizens.
 Click on the links to see the projects I was involved in.

 And I have expertise as a programmer, designer and research consultant in electronically-mediated dance, digital behavioural interventions for children with autism, joint attention and gaze in human-robot interaction, open innovation and serious games, digital games research as well as active and receptive media work.